tiengo/fog-softlayer/examples/dns.md

 ### DNS Examples

-To start using this service, if you're not used to fog we recommend you to read our [getting started](getting_started.md) guide.
+If you are unfamiliar with fog, we recommend reading our [getting started](getting_started.md) guide.

 #### Create a connection to SoftLayer DNS Service